 A broadening formation forms when you use the trend lines to connect the higher highs and lower lows.
 The resulting picture shows widening pattern.
 In essence, megaphone patterns look like a reverse symmetrical triangle.

 A megaphone pattern can be bullish or bearish.
 It’s bullish as it’s rising in an up channel and bearish when it is in a down channel.
 Watch for price action as it hits the upper and lower channels.
+The big thing to look out for is what is the trend outside of the megaphone??

 A broadening formation is also knows as a megaphone pattern.
 Megaphone patterns begin to form when the market begins to have a higher risk over a longer period of time.
 In fact, elections happen to be a big factor in the formation of a megaphone stock pattern.
 Uncertainty in general can have a huge impact in developing this pattern.